 A revised patch-set was published a few days ago that can make meta-data operations for the Btrfs file-system approximately 20% faster.

 The latest patches build upon what I wrote about in February with A Patch That Can Make Btrfs 5~10% Faster.
 The idea comes down to providing an extent buffer cache for each i-node so that the item doesn't need to be searched from the root of a B+ tree everytime, thereby making searches quicker.
 The earlier patch wasn't merged but now it's up to a second version consisting of three patches and a stated 20% performance improvement for meta-data operations.

-Besides providing an extent buffer cache for each i-node, a change now is also having extent buffer caches for delayed i-nodes and delayed reference with the Btrfs file-system.
+This patchset introduce extent buffer cache to btrfs.
+The basic idea is to reduce the search time and the contentions of the extent buffer lock by re-using the last search result.Besides providing an extent buffer cache for each i-node, a change now is also having extent buffer caches for delayed i-nodes and delayed reference with the Btrfs file-system.
 Hopefully the work will be merged soon but it may be too late for being properly vetted for the Linux 3.7 kernel.
-The patches are currently residing on the kernel mailing list
+The patches are currently residing on the kernel mailing list.